Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Introduction

 Over the last few decades, multi-agent systems have received increasing attention with a wide range of applications in various areas, including multi-robot systems, social networks, autonomous driving, and smart grids.
 Revolving around the control of multi-agent systems, extensive research works have been established in the past two decades that deal with tasks such as formation control \cite{tanner2003stable}, consensus \cite{ren2005consensus,olfati2007consensus}, and coverage \cite{cortes2004coverage}; see \cite{mesbahi2010graph} for an overview.

 In recent years, there has been a growing trend in the planning and control of single- and multi-agent systems under more complex high-level specifications expressed as temporal logics.
-Temporal logics, such as linear temporal logics (LTL) and signal temporal logics (STL), can be used to express complex high-level specifications due to its resemblance to natural language.
+Temporal logic, including linear temporal logics (LTL) and signal temporal logics (STL), \bl{resembles natural languages and offers a powerful framework for rigorously reasoning about the temporal behaviors of systems.
+Thus, they can be used to express complex high-level specifications that extend beyond standard control objectives \cite{belta2017formal}}.
 One potential solution that appeared more recently is the \emph{correct-by-construction synthesis scheme} \cite{tabuada2009verification,belta2017formal}, which is built upon formal methods-based approaches to formally verify or synthesize certifiable controllers against rich specifications given by temporal logic formulae.
-Planning and control of temporal logic formulae are addressed in \cite{kloetzer2008fully,fainekos2009temporal} for single agent and in \cite{egerstedt2001formation,loizou2004automatic,guo2015multi,liu2017distributed} for multi-agent systems.
+Planning and control of temporal logic formulae are addressed in \cite{kloetzer2008fully,fainekos2009temporal} for single agent and in \cite{loizou2004automatic,guo2015multi,liu2017distributed} for multi-agent systems.
 However, when encountering large-scale systems, most of the above-mentioned approaches suffer severely from the \emph{curse of dimensionality} due to their high computational complexity, which limits their applications to systems of moderate size.
 To tackle this complexity issue, different compositional approaches were developed for the analysis and control of large-scale and interconnected systems.
-The most common types of compositional approaches are based on input-output properties (e.g., small-gain or dissipativity properties) \cite{jiang1994small,dashkovskiy2010small,7857702,kim2017small,jagtap2020compositional,liu2021symbolic} and assume-guarantee contracts \cite{kim2017small,saoud2021assume,sharf2021assume,7857702,saoud2020contract,al2020controller,chen2020safety, ghasemi2020compositional,barttac}, respectively.
+The most common types of compositional approaches are based on input-output properties (e.g., small-gain or dissipativity properties) \cite{jiang1994small,7857702,kim2017small,jagtap2020compositional,liu2021symbolic} and assume-guarantee contracts \cite{kim2017small,saoud2021assume,sharf2021assume,7857702,saoud2020contract, ghasemi2020compositional,barttac}, respectively.
 Specifically, the notion of assume-guarantee contracts (AGCs) prescribes properties that a component must guarantee under assumptions on the behavior of its environment (or its neighboring agents)\cite{benveniste2018contracts}.